Cheapest and Best Bus Tour of the German Capital’s Top Sights

 Bus 100 in the Former West Berlin

 Bus 100 departs from Zoologischer Garten train station in the heart of the former West Berlin.
 From here, it passes by the Kaiser Wilhelm Gedächtniskirche (Emperor Wilhelm Memorial Church) before heading to Tiergarten, a 714-acre park and green lungs of the center of Berlin.
 Inside and on the edges of the park bus 100 passes by the Victory Column – moved here by the Nazis in anticipation of victory parades to come – Schloss Bellevue, the modern Chancellery, and the Reichstag (German parliament) with its huge Norman Foster-designed glass dome.
-(The Reichstag now require free advance reservations.)
+(The Reichstag now requires free advance reservations.)

 Bus 100 at the Brandenburger Tor & Unter den Linden

 The Brandenburg Gate was finally closed to traffic after its last restoration.
 However, this famous Cold War symbol as well as the Adlon Hotel can be seen just as bus 100 turns onto Unter den Linden, traditionally Berlin’s most fashionable address.
-The Stalinist architecture of the Russian Embassy is still adorened by some hammer and sickles detailing but obviously flies the Russian tricolor rather than the red Soviet standard.
+The Stalinist architecture of the Russian Embassy is still adorned by some hammer and sickles detailing but obviously flies the Russian tricolor rather than the red Soviet standard.

 At the far end of Unter den Linden are several classical buildings including those of the Humboldt University (former students include Marx, Engels, and Lenin, while Einstein taught here), the German National Opera (one of three opera houses in Berlin), and the New Guard (Germany’s official memorial for the victims of war and tyranny).
 The late 17th-century Zeughaus (Armory) is the oldest building on the boulevard and suitably houses the very interesting and comprehensive German Historical Museum.
 Its ultra-modern IM Pei-designed annex has excellent temporary exhibitions.

 Bus 100 now enters Museum Island in the Spree River.
-Museumsinsel is a UNESCO World Cultural Heritage site with some of the finest museums in world.
+Museumsinsel is a UNESCO World Cultural Heritage site with some of the finest museums in the world.
 The most popular are the Pergamon and Neues Museum.
 Despite its Renaissance appearance, the Berliner Dom (Cathedral) is just over a century old.
-The former Prussian Palace (Berliner Schloss) is being reconstructed and will house the Humboldt-Institute from 2019 with the ethnological and Asian art collections of the State Museums.
+The former Prussian Palace (Berliner Schloss) is being reconstructed and will house the Humboldt-Institute from 2021 with the ethnological and Asian art collections of the State Museums.